German finance minister: 2024 budget just a first step in fiscal normalization | Headlines

 - Germany

-"We can't solve all problems with public money," he said.
-Lindner plans to return to Germany's debt brake that constitutionally limits the budget deficit to 0.35% of economic output.
-The brake was suspended between 2020 and 2022 to help cushion the economic impact of the pandemic and the jump in energy prices that followed Russia's invasion of Ukraine.
+"The message is therefore clear: we simply cannot afford to run up new debts without limit; they would be impossible to finance," Lindner said.
+Some economists say the debt brake hinders investment but Lindner said it was not the case.

+"The debt brake is not a brake on investment, but it does force us to set priorities," Lindner said.
+The new budgetary plans include 54.2 billion euros in investments in 2024, above the investment level of 38 billion euros in 2019, before the crisis started, and rising to 57.2 billion in 2027.

 The Bundestag lower house of parliament is meeting to discuss the budget and financial planning this week.
-The deadline for deciding on the entire federal budget will be the end of the budget week on Dec.
+The deadline for the Bundestag to decide on the entire federal budget will be Dec.
 1.

-Between now and then, the draft budget is likely to change significantly, in part to take into account the new tax estimate due in autumn and an adjustment of economic expectations.
+Between now and then, the draft budget is likely to change significantly, in part to take into account the new tax estimate due in October and updated economic forecasts. ($1 = 0.9304 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)